Big backers of public schools in Texas? Rural Republicans.

 Rural Texans are important to Republican dominance in Texas, and public schools are important to rural Texans.
 This is because in rural America, a town is only as healthy as its public schools.

-As the country’s education landscape has diversified into one of public, charter, private, and home school options, efforts in the Lone Star state to keep pace have crashed against a wall of deeply conservative Republicans who are deeply loyal to public schools.
+As the country’s education landscape has diversified into one of public, charter, private, and home school options, efforts in the Lone Star State to keep pace have crashed against a wall of deeply conservative Republicans who are deeply loyal to public schools.

 Why We Wrote This